 Other reasons that Google presents for buying DoubleClick are:

 - The technology and products of DoubleClick are complementary to Google’s search and content-based text advertising business, which would offer fresh opportunities to uplift online advertising for advertisers, publishers, and consumers.

-- Since Google has never permitted any third-party to serve into Google’s Adsense network, it always made it difficult for advertisers to get performance metrics.
+- Since Google has never permitted any third party to serve in Google’s Adsense network, it always made it difficult for advertisers to get performance metrics.
 Integrating DoubleClick with Google would help to deliver a more open platform to advertisers and offer the metrics required for managing marketing campaigns.